kvn-media/atgdatastreamer/Documentation.md

 # ATG Data Streamer Documentation

-# Application Documentation

 ## Overview
-The ATGDataStreamer application is designed to facilitate the interaction between data tanks and a central server through a serial port.
+The ATGDataStreamer application facilitates the interaction between data tanks and a central server through a serial port.
 It allows for the creation, retrieval, updating, and deletion of data tanks, as well as reading and writing data to a serial port.
 The application is built in Go and follows a modular structure to enhance maintainability and extensibility.

 ## Features
 - **DataTank Management:** CRUD operations for managing data tanks.